Learn in detail what Help to Buy is, and how to sell a property that you have purchased using this government scheme.

 Considerations for setting the sale price

-When setting the sale price for your help to buy property, several factors come into play.
+When setting the sale price for your Help to Buy property, several factors come into play.
 You must consider the property's current market valuation, any improvements made since purchase, and the current housing market trends.

-It's also crucial to be aware of the potential impact of a lower market value on your equity loan scheme repayment.
-Engage with your estate agent to establish a competitive yet fair price, reflecting both the open market conditions and your property's unique attributes.
+Engage with your estate agent to establish a competitive yet fair price, reflecting both the open market conditions and your property's attributes.

 Repaying the equity loan